Age Appropriate Practical Life Activities

 Practical life activities are the core of the Montessori philosophy.
 They introduce children to the concept of education as an aid and a preparation for life and they assist them to develop a sense of order, concentration, independence and coordination.
 These skills form the foundation to master the Montessori materials across all areas of the Montessori Curriculum.

 Practical life activities also teach children the importance of contributing to their family, classroom, and community.
 From a young age, children are willing and able to assist with household chores and ‘family work.’
-To support your child’s involvement in family life, provide them with opportunities for independence through age-appropriate practical life activities.
+To support your child’s involvement in family life and develop their practical life skills for their future, provide them with opportunities for independence through age-appropriate practical life activities.

 Tips for Introducing Practical Life Activities